rhysd/vim.wasm/wasm/README.md

 - `vim.wasm`: WebAssembly binary
 - `vim.js`: Web Worker script to drive `vim.wasm`
+- `vim.data`: Bundled preloaded files loaded into filesystem at start up
 - `vimwasm.js`: ES Module to manage lifetime of Web Worker
+- `small/vim.{wasm,js,data}`: Small feature version

 Please read the following instructions to use this package.
-You can play with [live demo][demo]
+You can play with [live demo][demo].
+For usage of the demo, please read [usage documentation](./DEMO_USAGE.md).

 ## Installation